Future rules: Lists

 - Official source:

-Employer, duty, and pay evidence remain the core of any skilled narrative—even when the occupation is list-discussed.
+Employer, duty, qualification, registration, and pay evidence remain important even when list status is uncertain.

 Readiness